Kintrishi Protected Areas

 The route starts from Tskhemvani Visitor Shelter and heads to the village of Khino through village Didvake, where you come across old giant yew stands- one of the relict species of the tertiary period included in the Georgian Red List.

-After some break, continue to Lake Tbikeli through untouchable chestnut and beech forest, which is located at an altitude of 1900-2000 meters.
-The oval-shape lake has a depth of 7-8 meters and is fed by atmospheric precipitation, fused snow and ground waters.
-In winter the lake is covered by snow and ice and is inhabited by Caucasian Newt, which are included in the Red List.
-The trail length from the ruins of the church to the lake is 12 km.
+Next, stop at the ruins of Ninotsminda Church in village Khino and afterwards continue to Lake Tbikeli through untouchable chestnut and beech forest, which is located at an altitude of 1900-2000 meters.
+This trail length from the ruins of the church to the lake is 12 km.

 The tourist shelter on the protected area includes 6 beds.

-To book private tour from Batumi or Kobuleti, please, contact us here
+To book a private tour from Batumi or Kobuleti, please, contact us here